Last updated: Nov 24, 2023

 When the space is a self-contained suite, fully compliant with municipal zoning (i.e. the suite is legal/permitted), the borrower can use the (projected) rental income added to their own to help qualify for the mortgage.
 For example, a client could buy a legal 4-plex, occupy one unit and use the rent from the other three added to his own to make the mortgage qualifying debt-to-income ratio work.
 Here's another example.

-However, when the space is a room in your house, or income from a non-permitted (illegal) suite (basement, garage, etc.) that income is generally not allowed to be factored into qualifying as the municipality could force you to shut down your suite (or you don't/can't keep a roommate for whatever reason), and there goes the income you were relying on to help pay the mortgage.
+When the space is a room in your house, that income cannot be used, but if income comes from a non-conforming self-contained suite (basement, garage, etc.) that income can sometimes be used depending on lender, and not by others.
+Generally, lenders want to (and you should also) assess the risk that a municipality could force you to shut down your suite, and there goes the income you were relying on to help pay the mortgage.
 Doesn't mean you can't rent out a space in your property; just means you can't use the projected income to help you qualify for the mortgage because the income is unreliable from a mortgage lender's point of view.

-To prove the amount of rental income a legal space could generate, lenders often require an independent assessment from a licensed property appraiser.
+To prove the amount of rental income a rental suite could generate, lenders often require an independent assessment from a licensed property appraiser.
 Your mortgage professional would help you coordinate this.
 If leases are already in place, then those can be used to prove income instead.

 When you owner-occupy the property, the minimum down payment is as low as 5% provided the property is a 4-plex or less.
 When you do not intend to live in one of the units, then the down payment requirements are much higher, currently 20% down for a non-owner-occupied rental.